 In today’s FAQ video, we answer the question “Why do I have elbow pain when I straighten my arm?”
 We also explain what’s behind tennis elbow or golf elbow and why it’s important to discover exactly what’s causing your pain.
 Watch the video below to learn what’s behind your pain from the expert physical therapists at Carter PT.
 Leave any questions you may have in the comments section below.

-If you are dealing with elbow injury and would like to know how we can help, call us at (512) 693-8849.
+If you are dealing with elbow injury and would like to know how we can help, call or text us at (512) 693-8849.

 Why does my elbow hurt when I straighten it?

-Again, if you’re dealing with this case the tennis elbow, you need to make sure you’re seeing a practitioner who’s not just spending five minutes evaluating, wanting to stick a needle in it, and put cortisone or something like that.
+That’s again why, if you’re dealing with a stubborn case of tennis elbow, you need to make sure you’re seeing a good practitioner.
+Someone who’s not just spending five minutes evaluating it and wanting to stick a needle in it and put cortisone or something like that.
 These methods are not shown to be very effective across the board.

-But we aim to identify all of the factors associated with this problem and in hopes of treating every one of them.
-Otherwise the issue can become really stubborn and hard to treat.
+But we aim to identify all of the factors associated with this problem and let’s treat every one of them.
+Because otherwise the issue can become really stubborn and hard to treat.

-Tendons have a pretty poor blood supply.
-If you strain a bicep or something like that, you give it a couple of days you will feel better.
+Tendons have a pretty poor blood supply, so they just take longer to heal.
+If you strain a bicep or something like that, you give it a couple of days, you will feel better.
 But the tendons are tricky to treat just because the healing process just takes longer.

-It just takes patience and a good therapist to know that we need to load the tendon appropriately and get it to adapt.
-It might take some time but as long as you’re upfront with people, it’s ok.They get back to their activities and feel good at some point.
-It’s important to know that this is a process that can take some time, it’s one that usually takes longer.
+It just takes patience and a good understanding from your therapist to know that we need to load the tendon appropriately and get it to adapt.
+But that might take some time.
+But as long as you’re up front with people, I think people will get on board.
+Because tennis elbo is one thing that once they start to feel good at some point and they get back their activities, and they flare back up.
+It’s important to know that this is a process that can take some time.